One of the original All Star basketball shoes.

 Starting in the 1970s, athletic shoes became so popular as footwear that adults refused to give up wearing them.
 Everyone wanted the look and feel of sneakers on their feet.
 Many new athletic shoe companies emerged and marketed a wide variety of basketball and other sports and leisure shoes.

 The Converse “Chuck Taylor” All Star, once the premiere shoe of elite basketball players now became the shoe of the counter-culture and of baby boomers who refused to stop wearing their favorite pairs of chucks.
 The shoes became very popular with rock musicians, and younger generations wore them for their distinctive looks, colors, and comfort and as an alternative to the high priced high performance shoes made by Nike and other companies.
 They were considered a leisure shoe and now were purchased because they were fashionable.
-Converse responded by manufacturing chucks in hundreds of different variations that included prints, patterns, unusual colors, and special models for different age groups.
+Converse manufactured chucks in hundreds of different variations that included prints, patterns, unusual colors, and special models for different age groups.
+Even so, the Converse “Chuck Taylor” All Star is still considered to be one of the top five basketball shoes of all time.

 In the 1980s and 1990s, the Converse Company began to experience hard times.
 The ownership and management of the Converse Company changed several times.
 These changes and bad business decisions along with their loss of market share took its toll on the company, and in 2001 they filed for bankruptcy.
 But the brand was too well established to abandon, and new ownership took over, closing all North American manufacturing and moving the manufacture of Converse athletic shoes from the USA to Asia.
 The brand was reestablished successfully and the company was eventually purchased by its rival, Nike.